giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 giantswarm-hello-world-2.3.2   giantswarm   hello-world   2.3.2     0.2.1              72d
 ```

-To make our app accessible from Internet an [ingress]() should be defined with the right domain.
-By default every workload cluster comes with a default wildcard record created automatically by our controllers.
-The domain is composed by the cluster name and the provider, the region and the base domain.
+To make our app accessible from the internet, an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) should be defined with the right domain.
+By default every workload cluster comes with a default wildcard DNS record (e.g. `*.test01.capi.aws.k8s.gigantic.io`).
+The domain is composed by the cluster name and the management cluster's base domain.

+You can find the domain of your workload cluster like this:

 ```sh
 $ kubectl get cm -n org-testing test01-cluster-values -ojsonpath="{.data.values}" | grep baseDomain